tobeore/tobeore/README.md

 <div align="center">

-**I build intelligent systems that don't just run — they respond, adapt, and matter.**
+**I build intelligent systems that don't just run, they respond, adapt, and matter.**

 *Turning data into decisions.
 Turning ideas into deployed reality.*